Evechinus chloroticus: Reproduction

+In a human context

+Kina are a traditional food for Māori, often eaten raw from the sea.
+Kina were known to develop a bitter taste during much of the year, with the blooming of the kōwhai in spring or pōhutukawa in summer indicating times when the roe was particularly palatable.

+Kina shells, also known as tests, have become a symbol of coastal New Zealand.
+The shells have been used in crafts, such as ornaments and jewellery boxes.

 Aquaculture

-Sea urchin gonads are highly prized in some Asian and European seafood markets where demand has been increasing (James 2010).
+Sea urchin gonads are highly prized in some Asian and European seafood markets where demand has been increasing.
 In the New Zealand market, the roe can reach NZ$70 per kg.
-However, because E. chloroticus is not well known in Japan and has a reputation for having a bitter taste, this sea urchin is unable to reach a high price in export markets (James 2010).
+However, because E. chloroticus is not well known in Japan and has a reputation for having a bitter taste, this sea urchin is unable to reach a high price in export markets.

 Despite the fact that E. chloroticus is not a profitable species for aquaculture, there are many studies on the complete culture of this species, especially relating to roe enhancement from fished sea urchins.
 There is strong interest in the production of good quality roe through roe enhancement, which could allow the export of them to markets such as Japan.

 Roe enhancement for only nine weeks can give the greatest return for the lowest costs (feeding and maintenance).
 Also, it is more profitable to enhance sea urchins with low gonad index which are found in the North Island rather than the South Island.

 The growth rate in juveniles of E. choloticus maintained in the laboratory is around 1 mm of diameter per month.
-Maturity in this species depends on the feed quality and availability rather than the sea urchin size (Barker et al.1998).
-Therefore, it can reach maturity as small as 30 mm if it is fed with a prepared diet (Barker et al.1998).
+Maturity in this species depends on the feed quality and availability rather than the sea urchin size.
+Therefore, it can reach maturity as small as 30 mm if it is fed with a prepared diet.

 Artificial diets for sea urchins are well developed.
-However, more studies in appropriate artificial food for newly settled sea urchins are necessary as well as the design of systems for the nursery culture of post-settled sea urchins (James 2010).
+However, more studies in appropriate artificial food for newly settled sea urchins are necessary as well as the design of systems for the nursery culture of post-settled sea urchins.

+Environmental concerns

+Many of the Kina's natural predators, such as crayfish and snapper, have experienced population decline due to the effects of global warming and overfishing.
+This has increased Kina population size all throughout New Zealand.
+Kina continue to multiply rapidly, even in their natural environment, caused by a lack of adequate predation.
+Once Kina populations become out of control, kelp forest can be entirely eaten away, leaving bare rocks, also known as Kina Barrens.
+A notable example of a Kina Barren is the Hauraki Gulf Marine Park, which after also experiencing overfishing, has been almost entirely stripped of other marine life.

 Toxicology

-Copper is having a detrimental effect on all stages of E. choloticus.
+Copper has a detrimental effect on all stages of E. choloticus.
 For gametes, LOEC of >15 μg/L over one hour.
-For pluteus stage, LOEC of 10.4 μg/L over 4 days.
+For the pluteus stage, LOEC of 10.4 μg/L over 4 days.
 For adults, LOEC of 50 μg/L over 2 weeks.